IV. Diatonic Harmony, Tonicization, and Modulation

 Two guidelines apply here:

-- Motion into (and out of) the [latex]\mathrm{cad.}^6_4[/latex] is usually very smooth.
+2. Motion into (and out of) the [latex]\mathrm{cad.}^6_4[/latex] is usually very smooth.
 Avoid leaping to a member of the [latex]\mathrm{cad.}^6_4[/latex].
-While composers do occasionally leap to the 6th above the bass, it’s comparatively much rarer to leap to the 4th above the bass because it’s a dissonance.
-So especially avoid that.
+While composers do occasionally leap to the sixth above the bass, it’s comparatively much rarer to leap to the fourth above the bass because it’s a dissonance, so that in particular should be avoided.

 Example 4.
 Approaching [latex]cad.\mathit{^6_4}[/latex].